 Hanging Bird Baths

 Another approach to bird baths are hanging bird baths.
-Some designs you will see are the typical bowl shape but other imaginative designs include folded hands, bird wings, leaf shape and others.
+Some designs you will see have the typical bowl shape, but other imaginative designs include folded hands, bird wings, leaf shape and others.
 They typically hang from three chains, which can interfere with your view of the birds and with the bird's wings as they dive in and take off.
 However, some companies have solved the problem and created a design enabling only one chain or rope to suspend the bird bath by a looping arm that is fastened to the base with a loophook at the top where the chain connects.